History + Evolution

 In May of 2008, Emily Carr was granted university status and is now Emily Carr University of Art + Design.

 Emily Carr received degree-granting authority in 1989 through the Open Learning Agency, and in 1994 was granted authority to offer degrees in our own name: Bachelor of Fine Arts in Visual Arts, General Fine Arts, or Photography; and, Bachelor of Design in Communication Design or Industrial Design.
 In 1995 it became Emily Carr Institute of Art + Design.
 In 1997 it was granted authority to offer Bachelor of Media Arts degrees.
-In 2006, Emily Carr's Masters of Applied Arts received its first cohort of design, media and visual art students.
+In 2006, Emily Carr's Masters of Fine Arts received its first cohort of design, media and visual art students.
 In 2013 it offered a second graduate program, the Master of Design.

 For 2017, Emily Carr is building a state-of-the art campus for 21st century learning at Great Northern Way.
 The University will be at the centre of a new social, cultural, educational, and economic engine for British Columbia.